-You can receive discounts on your purchases of future Reserved Instances based on the total list price of the upfront fees for active Reserved Instances you have for each Amazon Web Services (AWS) Region.
-When the total list price goes above certain price points, any future Reserved Instances purchased will be charged at a discounted rate (as long as your total list price stays above that price point).
-If a single purchase takes you over the threshold, then the portion of that purchase that is above the price threshold will be charged at the discounted rate.
+You can receive discounts on your purchases of future Reserved Instances based on the total list price of the upfront fees for active Reserved Instances you have for each Amazon Web Services (AWS) region.
+When the total list price goes above certain price points (that is, discount tier level thresholds), any future purchase of Reserved Instances will be charged at a discounted rate (as long as your total list price stays above that price point).
+If a single purchase takes you over the threshold of a discount tier, then the portion of that purchase that is above the price threshold will be charged at the discounted rate.
+Refer to the table in the previous section for tiers and discount price points.